ShubhaamTiwary/Blog-App-in-MERN/README.md

 - SignIn or register as an Author
 - Add Blog to the Website
 - See Blogs creted by other authors
-- A author can edit his own post.
+- Edit your own post as an author

 ## 🔗 Links